opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/sensorthings.md

 !!! abstract Audience
-    Students that are familiar with web services and want to have an overview of the SensorThings Application Programming Interface (API) standard.
+    Students that are familiar with web services and want to have an overview of the SensorThings Application Programming Interface (API) standard

 !!! abstract "Learning Objectives"
     At completion of the module students will be able to: